dimitri-nicolo/calico/getting-started/kubernetes/upgrade/upgrade-to-tsee.md

    kubectl apply -f {{ "/manifests/eks/custom-resources.yaml" | absolute_url }}  # replace "create" with "apply"
    ```

-> **Note**: GKE and AKS upgrades from open source Calico are not currently supported.
-EKS is not production
+> **Note**: EKS upgrades from open source Calico are not production ready due to limited testing.
-> ready due to limited testing.
+> GKE and AKS upgrades from open source Calico are not currently supported.
 {: .alert .alert-info}

 ### Upgrade OpenShift clusters